Editing, , proofreading, plain English writing & copywriting

 I work on just about anything—research papers, annual reports, web content, industry newsletters, biographies, magazine articles, training material, fact sheets, education packages, conference papers, and ebooks.

-I love to sit down with writers and help them with the big picture (structure, focus, and format) and the nitty-gritty (spelling, punctuation, sentence structure, grammar, and word use).
+I love to work individually with writers and help them with the big picture (structure, focus, and format) and the nitty-gritty (spelling, punctuation, sentence structure, grammar, and word use).

 As a sole operator, I do all the editing, proofreading, and writing.
 When you hire me, you deal with me on the whole project.